Kaza19/Kaza19/README.md

 - 👋 Hi, I’m @Kaza19
 - 👀 I’m interested in Web design, but also after that I would like to learn python.
-- 🌱 I’m currently learning at IT Academy Sarajevo, finishing electrical high school in Sarajevo, and planning to go to college for IT or computer IT.
+- 🌱 I’m currently learning at IT Academy Sarajevo, finished electrical high school in Sarajevo, and attending colledge for computer IT.
 - 📫 How to reach me @kaza19__ on instagram.

 <!---